ScottPeterJohnson/shade/README.md

 - Shade is less opinionated about choice of web server and is designed to be drop-in for projects already using the Kotlinx HTML DSL, or embedded within any HTML
     - Kweb runs on its own Ktor server
-- Shade does not (yet) provide routing or database bindings
+- Shade does not (yet) provide database bindings
 - Shade is based on components and reactive rerendering, like everything is wrapped in a granular kweb `render {}` block
     - Kweb has a more imperative update style
 - Shade does not currently have any "immediate events" beyond allowing arbitrary JavaScript